quanter-prog/quanter-prog/README.md

 ## About me
-Hi, am Andrey, 23 y.o. bachelor of the CSF.
+Hi, am Andrey, 23 y.o. bachelor of the CS.

 ## My experience
 - ☕️ `Java`